 Cedars Nursing Care Center is one of four available facilities in Portland, Maine.
-After receiving an A overall grade, this facility has the distinction of being one of the 50 best nursing homes in Maine.
-Based on our ratings, this place is just about as as good as it gets.
-Headlining this nursing home's stellar report card is its inspection score, which we will address in the next section.
+With an A- overall grade, we rated this facility in the top quarter of all nursing homes in the nation.
+Based on our ratings, this facility is simply as good as it gets.
+This place's strong profile was highlighted by its inspection reports, which is addressed in the next section.

 Cedars Nursing Care Center

 - Nursing Home

 - Accepts Medicaid 1

 - Offers Inpatient Rehab